Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/hubspot-event-streaming.md

 - You must enable this integration in each Amplitude project you want to use it in.
 - Events from Amplitude will appear as Custom Behavioral Events in HubSpot.
 - A HubSpot Enterprise Marketing Hub account is required to send Custom Behavioral Events.
-- Relevant limits for MoEngage events are:
+- Relevant limits for Hubspot events are:
     - HubSpot enforces strict API rate limits.
 You can find more information about these limits [here](https://developers.hubspot.com/docs/api/usage-details).
     - HubSpot allows up to 50 properties for each custom behavior event.
 - Types of data you can forward to HubSpot: